-Warning lights come on when there may be or is a problem with one of the vehicle's functions.
+Warning lights come on when there could be a problem with a vehicle function.
 Some warning lights come on briefly when the engine is started to indicate they are working.

-Gages can indicate when there may be or is a problem with one of the vehicle's functions.
+Gages can indicate when there could be a problem with a vehicle function.
 Often gages and warning lights work together to indicate a problem with the vehicle.